 Karen “Kaz” Windness

-Kaz is a PAL (Published and Listed) writer and illustrator creating sweet, subversive stories with unique characters for kids of all ages.
+Kaz is a PAL (Published and Listed) writer and illustrator creating sweet and subversive stories with unique characters for kids of all ages.
 Kaz studied children’s book illustration at the Rocky Mountain College of Art and Design (RMCAD) where she was a valedictorian graduate in 2002.
-A proud SCBWI member for over sixteen years, Kaz gives back as the Rocky Mountain Chapter Illustrator Coordinator (2009-present).
+A proud SCBWI member for over seventeen years, Kaz gives back as the Rocky Mountain Chapter Illustrator Coordinator (2009-present).
 She is passionate about helping others succeed and believes education is key.
 She teaches illustration at RMCAD and is an RMC-SCBWI illustrator mentor.
-Kaz is obsessed with dogs and all things spooky.
+Kaz is obsessed with waffles and all things spooky.
 She loves working in acrylic, collage, pencil, and Photoshop.
 There’s not much she won’t turn into an art supply.
 Kaz is represented by Tim Travaglini at Transatlantic Agency http://transatlanticagency.com.
 Her most recent book, “Mother Goth Rhymes” (Hermes Press) released in August 2019.
-“If UR Stabby” is set to release in July of 2021, and SWIM, JIM! comes out from Simon & Schuster Summer 2022.
+IF UR STABBY is set to release in July of 2021, and SWIM, JIM! comes out from Simon & Schuster Summer 2022.

 Who should apply to me?
 Everyone!
 I’m adept at working with both new and experienced illustrators.
 I’m a writer and can assist kidlit creatives who do both.
 I’m also a professional intuitive coach and counselor and am happy to offer those skills upon request.

 Process: We’ll schedule a meeting, look over your portfolio and/or book dummies as well as your web/social media presence, and discuss and prioritize your art and career goals and focus on one major project.
 You will be asked to commit to S.M.A.R.T. goals for the duration of the mentorship and I will help and push you to achieve these goals, as well as provide tools and encouragement for your future endeavors.
 We will meet in-person or via Zoom at the beginning, middle, and end of our mentorship, and have weekly email check-ins, usually on Friday.

 Successes!
 My mentees have: